Afbeelding

 Location

-• Do you want to become a successful entrepreneur in the alternative accommodation sector?
+• Ready to become an entrepreneur in the alternative hospitality sector?

 (Video by Myrthe van der Zwaag, HMSL Student)